"SNe Ia twins" in the Hubble flow, and the determination of H0: The use of twin SNe Ia

 Concerning the luminosity decline parameter of SN 2011fe, Burns et al (2023, private communication) measured a $\Delta m_{15} (B)$ = 1.07$\pm$0.006 mag.

 SN 2011fe is a faster and more underluminous SN Ia than SN 2017cbv and SN 2013aa.
 The difference between them is seen at both early and late phases.
 In fact, SN 2013aa and SN 2017cbv synthesized about 0.23 M$_{\odot}$ more $^{56}$Ni than SN 2011fe.
 Studies by Jacobson-Gal\'an et al. (2018) suggest that SN 2013aa and SN 2017cbv synthezised 0.732 $\pm$ 0.151 M$_{\odot}$ of $^{56}$Ni.
+The mass of $^{56}$Ni of SN 2011fe, as found by many authors, quoted in RLGH24, is $\sim$ 0.5 M$_{\odot}$.

 These four SNe Ia are the anchors for the CN SNe Ia in the Hubble flow.
 For BL SNe Ia in the Hubble flow, we can use as anchor SN 1989B.
 This supernova was studied in detail by Wells et al. (1994).
 We have been able to compare with our method significantly reddened SNe Ia in the Hubble flow with SN 1989B.
-One of the advantages of SN 1989B is that the distance determination coincides using the Cepheids (Saha et al. 1999) and the TRGB by Freedman et al (2019).
+One of the advantages of SN 1989B is that the distance determinations coincide using the Cepheids (Saha et al. 1999) and the TRGB by Hoyt et al. (2019) (see also Freedman et al 2019).

 We present these SNe Ia in Table 1.